PankajWorks/ambari-agent-simulator/README.md

 * east-2.aws.net, 122.2.2.2
 * east-3.aws.net, 133.3.3.3

-If these machines do not have domain name, just make up one for each of them.
+If these machines do not have domain names, just make up one for each of them.
 It is just for naming issue, the program will not use domain name of the machine to do connection.

 First, modify the value of vm_key_file in the file config/config.ini.
 And, of course, modify other attributes specified in "Quick Start".
-You also need to check the value of "use_partition"
+You also need to check the value of "use_partition".

 Then, we decide the structure of the Ambari cluster in Docker containers, use the following JSON object